Why do US companies choose Ukraine over India, China, and Latin American Countries for offshore software development?

 I frequently hear that Ukrainians are more open-minded and creative in their work than an average American programmer.
-They think outside the box — which isn't very common in tech-related industries.
+They think outside the box — which isn't too common in tech-related industries.

-Getting started is very easy with our model.
+Getting started is surprisingly easy within our model.
 We just ask the client to provide us with their requirements, discuss all the details over the phone, open the vacancy, and then start screening candidates.

 Our average contract length is a year and a half.

-Retention is definitely one of our main services.
+Retention is definitely one of our key services.
 It starts at the early interview stage.
-It is extremely important to set the right expectations to make sure that both the client and the software developer are on the same page about the technologies being used, business needs and visions, career plans and many other factors.
+It's extremely important to set the right expectations to make sure that both the client and the software developer are on the same page in terms of the technologies being used, business needs and vision, career plans, and many other factors.

-Later, during the working process, we also help monitor the progress of our developers by carrying out regular evaluation interviews.
+Later, during the work process, we also help monitor the progress of our developers by carrying out regular evaluation interviews.

-Some companies suffer because of the loss of control over software development, hidden costs and security issues.
+Some companies suffer because of the loss of control over software development, hidden costs, and security issues.
 There are a huge number of articles on this topic.
-We do our best to help clients mitigate these risks by giving them full managerial control over the offshore development team, working within a fixed monthly fee so that the client knows how much they are paying and what they are paying for, and signing NDA documentation with each developer.
+We do our best to help clients mitigate these risks by giving them full managerial control over the offshore development team, working within a fixed monthly fee so that the clients know exactly how much they are paying and what they are paying for, and signing NDA documentation with each developer.

 I would say that 90 percent of success lies in choosing the right developers.
-It is definitely important to find a reliable partner-company in Ukraine, but this is not enough.
-The Ukrainian IT market is huge, and Daxx helps you pre-select the candidates and facilitate your cooperation with them once they are hired by providing offices and local support.
+It's definitely important to find a reliable partner company in Ukraine, but this isn't enough.
+The Ukrainian tech market is huge, and Daxx helps you by pre-selecting candidates and facilitating your cooperation with them once they are hired.